 The Company also intends to encourage behavioral change in the commercial sector.
-Over an 18-month pilot, targeted communications, education, and other behavioral drivers will be aimed at building operators and tenants in approximately 40 commercial buildings with a built-up area over 300,000 square feet.
-This pilot aims to deliver 4 percent kWh savings at an optimal cost.
-This pilot is planned to launch in the latter half of 2017.
+Over an 18-month pilot, targeted campaigns, which will include communications, education, and other behavioral drivers will be aimed at building operators and tenants in approximately 20 commercial buildings with a built-up area of approximately 12,000,000 square feet.
+Building Energy Performance aims to deliver 4 percent kWh savings at an optimal cost.
+This pilot launched in October 2017, with the first campaign starting in January 2018.